 The Compensation Committee has responsibility for our executive compensation philosophy and the design of executive compensation programs, as well as for setting actual executive compensation.
-Information about the Compensation Committee, including its composition, responsibilities and processes, can be found on page 15 of this proxy statement.
+Information about the Compensation Committee, including its composition, responsibilities and processes, can be found on page 17 of this proxy statement.

 In addition to evaluating our executives' contributions and performance in light of corporate objectives, we also base our compensation decisions on market considerations.
 The Compensation Committee benchmarks our cash and equity incentive compensation against programs available to employees in comparable roles at peer companies.
 All forms of compensation are evaluated relative to the market median for our peer group.
-Individual compensation pay levels may vary from this reference point based on recent individual performance and other considerations, including breadth of experience, length of service, the anticipated level of difficulty in replacing an executive with someone of comparable experience and skill, and the initial compensation levels required to attract qualified new hires.
+Individual compensation pay levels may vary from this reference point based on recent individual performance and other considerations, including breadth of experience, length of service, the anticipated out-of-pocket costs and level of difficulty in replacing an executive with someone of comparable experience and skill, and the initial compensation levels required to attract qualified new hires.
+We do not believe that our compensation policies and practices encourage excessive risk-taking by our executives or are otherwise reasonably likely to have a material adverse effect on our business.

-In 2009, the Compensation Committee engaged the services of W.T.
-Haigh & Company, Inc., independent compensation consultants, to assist us in redefining the appropriate peer group of companies and collecting updated relevant market data for those companies for the purpose of establishing equity grant guidelines for our executives and other employees.
-The following 22 public biotechnology companies of comparable size were included in this new peer group, which is referred to elsewhere in this proxy statement as the 2009 Peer Group:
+In 2011, the Compensation Committee engaged the services of Towers Watson, independent compensation consultants, to assist us in redefining the appropriate peer group of companies.
+The following 23 public biotechnology companies of comparable size were included in this new peer group, which is referred to elsewhere in this proxy statement as the Peer Group:

-Affymax, Inc.

-Alnylam Pharmaceuticals, Inc.

-Amicus Therapeutics, Inc.

-ARIAD Pharmaceuticals, Inc.

-ARQule, Inc.

-Immunomedics, Inc.

-Incyte Corporation

-Infinity Pharmaceuticals, Inc.

-Momenta Pharmaceuticals, Inc.

-Osiris Therapeutics, Inc.

-ArQule, Inc.

-Array BioPharma Inc.

-Cytokinetics, Incorporated

-Durect Corporation

-Osiris Therapeutics, Inc.

-Poniard Pharmaceuticals, Inc.

-Progenics Pharmaceuticals, Inc.

-Seattle Genetics, Inc.
+Ironwood Pharmaceuticals, Inc. Acorda Therapeutics, Inc. Alnylam Pharmaceuticals, Inc. Micromet, Inc. Ardea Biosciences, Inc. Momenta Pharmaceuticals, Inc. ARIAD Pharmaceuticals, Inc. Neurocrine Biosciences, Inc. ArQule, Inc. OLT Inc. Array BioPharma Inc. Rigel Pharmaceuticals, Inc. AVEO Pharmaceuticals, Inc. Seattle Genetics, Inc. Durect Corporation Synta Pharmaceuticals Corp.
 Dyax Corp.
-Vical Incorporated Geron Corporation Xenoport, Inc. Idenix Pharmaceuticals, Inc. XOMA Ltd.
+Targacept, Inc. Geron Corporation Xenoport, Inc. XOMA Ltd. Halozyme Therapeutics, Inc. Infinity Pharmaceuticals, Inc.

-This study contributed to the Compensation Committee's determination of the annual equity awards granted to our executives and other employees in July 2009.
+Using Peer Group data, together with the 2010 Life Sciences Executive Compensation and Benchmark Surveys prepared by Radford Surveys + Consulting, Towers Watson prepared for the Compensation Committee a competitive market assessment of total cash, equity and total compensation for our five most highlycompensated executives.
+This review contributed to the Compensation Committee's determination of the annual base salaries for our named executive officers for fiscal year 2012 and the equity awards granted to our executives in July 2011.